ausmani23/inferentialspaces/README.md

-# Segregated Social Worlds
+# How Segregation Ruins Inference

-This repository contains replication materials for "Segregated Social Worlds..."
+This repository contains replication materials for "How Segregation Ruins Inference" by Jonathan Mijs and Adaner Usmani.
+Please contact Adaner if you have any questions about the replication materials.

 + 01_run.R: Runs the simulations
 + 02_results.R: Summarizes the key results of the paper, except for results having to do with p(redistribution).